 CALCITE FLUORESCENT YELLOW

 Stunning beautiful specimen of CALCITE FLUORESCENT YELLOW.
 Fluorescent with Long and Short Wave UV.
 This specimen shows beautiful Yellow and Purple colours.
 Our photos do no justice to this specimens bright colours under fluorescence.
-This location is now closed.
 This specimen proved hard to photograph.
 The Blue is from UVC light and the Yellow is from UVA light.

 Unanderra, NSW, Australia.

 Calcite name is from chalix the Greek word for lime.
 This is a most amazing yet, common mineral.
 Comprising about 4% by weight of the Earth’s crust and formed in many different geological environments.
 Calcite can form rocks of considerable mass and constitutes a significant part of all three major rock classification types.
 It forms oolitic, fossiliferous and massive limestones in sedimentary environments.
 Calcite serves as the cements for many sandstones and shales.
 Limestone becomes marble from the heat and pressure of metamorphic events.
-Calcite is even a major component in the igneous rock called carbonatite and forms the major portion of many hydrothermal veins.
+Calcite forms the major portion of many hydrothermal veins.